k-vaughn/NTCIP-8008/docs/commenter-responsibilities.md

 priorities, etc.

 Discussions can be started by anyone at any time.
-Discussions can result in refining the concept of one or more issues before submitting formally submitting them as issues.
+Discussions can result in refining the concept of one or more issues before formally submitting them as issues.

 ### Issues {.body}